EricPhifer/uof-gatsby/content/blog/sin-repentance-jesus-the-foundation-of-christianity.md

 ---
-title: "Sin, Repentance &#038; Jesus: The Foundation of Christianity"
+title: "Sin, Repentance and Jesus: The Foundation of Christianity"
 date: "2020-05-06T06:00:00+00:00"
 status: publish
 slug: /sin-repentance-jesus-the-foundation-of-christianity